Toyota Sequoia Review

 Other SUVs to Consider

-The 2014 Toyota Sequoia seats eight in three rows.
-A 5.7-liter V8 engine, six-speed automatic transmission and rear-wheel drive are standard.
-Four-wheel drive is optional.
-The Toyota Sequoia comes in three trims: SR5, Limited and Platinum.
-The Sequoia was last redesigned for the 2008 model year and has had only minor updates since then.
-As a result, this overview uses applicable research and reviews from the 2008 through 2014 model years.
+The 2015 Toyota Sequoia has seating for eight, with optional second-row captain’s chairs that reduce seating to seven.
+A 5.7-liter V8 engine, six-speed automatic transmission and rear-wheel drive are standard, while four-wheel drive is optional.
+The 2015 Sequoia has three trims: SR5, Limited and Platinum.
+The Sequoia was last redesigned for the 2008 model year and has seen only minor updates since then.
+As a result, this overview uses applicable research and reviews from the 2008 through 2015 model years.

 Next Steps: Toyota Sequoia